-31 AMOUNTS DUE FROM/(TO) NON-CONTROLLING INTERESTS
+34 AMOUNTS DUE FROM/(TO) NON-CONTROLLING INTERESTS

-The amounts due from/(to) non-controlling interests are interest-free, unsecured, repayable on demand.
-The carrying values approximate their fair values (Note 3.3) and are denominated in RMB.
+Except for amounts due from non-controlling interest of RMB267,517,939 and RMB15,000,000 which bears interest of 10% and 11% per annum respectively and are secured by their interests in the Group's subsidiaries, the amounts due from/(to) non-controlling interests are interest-free, unsecured, repayable on demand.
+The carrying values approximate their fair values and are denominated in RMB.

-32 RELATED PARTY TRANSACTIONS
+35 RELATED PARTY TRANSACTIONS

-The Group is controlled by Wong Yeuk Hung and Huang Ruoqing, who own 39.1% and 26% of the Company's shares respectively.
+The Group is controlled by Wong Yeuk Hung and Huang Ruoqing, who own 39.06% and 26.04% of the Company's shares respectively.